The Standup Comedian Gad Elmaleh Unveils His Performance On Netflix

 — Radio Times (@RadioTimes) March 6, 2018

-Vanity Fair reported that Surprisingly Elmaleh has been compared to a particular American comedian, Jerry Seinfeld.
+Vanity Fair reported that Elmaleh has been compared to a particular American comedian, Jerry Seinfeld.
 He has been referred to as the French version of Seinfeld.

 “Gad Elmaleh is a big deal in France—which, the more we think about it, would make for a great Twitter bio.
 Often referred to as France’s version of Jerry Seinfeld, the comedian is a big ticket both at the box office and onstage.”